nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 2.5.5 =
+* fixed: Include All Resources compat with Oxygen Builder and Beaver Builder
+* fixed: regex to detect SVG images in use elements caused excessive backtracking
+* fixed: adding invalid zoom parameter of 1920 to srcset URL

 = 2.5.4 =
 * fixed: Lazy Load fails to auto-scale with img-crop class for Easy IO